-Anyway, as my potential client was conducting some Internet research into LegalZoom and its trademark registration service, he happened to stumble across three of my previous blog posts in which I detail the many problems with LegalZoom and the reasons why people should avoid using LegalZoom like the plague.
+Anyway, as my potential client was conducting some Internet research into the LegalZoom trademark registration service, he happened to stumble across three of my previous articles in which I detail the many problems with LegalZoom and the reasons why people should avoid using LegalZoom like the plague.
 After I was done patting myself on the back for having such awesome search engine optimization, I started asking him some questions about his trademark and his business.
 He indicated that he was going to be starting a website on which people can purchase clothing and other merchandise that have funny, amusing, and/or distasteful sayings printed on them.
 Because the name he was considering using was pretty unique, he was concerned about competitors adopting a similar name with the intent to capitalize on any success and good fortune he may have.
 He had heard LegalZoom’s commercials on television and satellite radio and decided to check it out.
-And as I mentioned earlier, his research into LegalZoom led him to your humble trademark attorney.
+And as I mentioned earlier, his research into the LegalZoom trademark registration service led him to your humble trademark attorney.
 I guess I was able to make him doubt LegalZoom just enough to consult with me before handing over $494 to LegalZoom.

 Well, I think he’s pretty happy that he made that phone call because I just saved him $494.
-Under the Lanham Act (which is the primary federal trademark statute dealing with trademark registration), a trademark that “consists of or comprises immoral, deceptive, or scandalous matter” may not be registered with the Trademark Office under any circumstances.
+Under the Lanham Act (which is the primary federal trademark statute dealing with trademark registration), a trademark that “consists of or comprises immoral, deceptive, or scandalous matter” may not be registered with the USPTO under any circumstances.
 The trademark my potential client wanted to register prominently featured a well-known and highly profane term.
 Without going into too much detail, let’s just say that the word appears in George Carlin’s original list of “Seven Words You Can Never Say on Television.”
-A very quick search of the Trademark Office’s records revealed that every single trademark application ever filed with this particular word had been rejected by the Trademark Office on the basis that the mark would be considered immoral or scandalous by a large segment of the American public.
-As such, I informed him that there was an extraordinarily high probability that the Trademark Office would treat his application in a similar fashion and that the chances of overcoming such a rejection would be practically non-existent.
+A very quick search of the USPTO records revealed that every single trademark application ever filed with this particular word had been rejected by the USPTO on the basis that the mark would be considered immoral or scandalous by a large segment of the American public.
+As such, I informed him that there was an extraordinarily high probability that the USPTO would treat his application in a similar fashion and that the chances of overcoming such a rejection would be practically non-existent.
 Although he wasn’t thrilled about the inability to register his trademark, he was grateful that I saved him a few hundred dollars and even offered to send me some money for my time and advice.
 I told him I’d just count it toward my pro bono hours for the year.
 After all, didn’t I just do a public good by bringing LegalZoom one step closer to bankruptcy?
 You’re welcome America.